Achievement

 • Offer healthy snacks as an alternative to chips, cookies, and sodas typically found in vending machines.

-• Ensure students have a safe route to school.
+• Ensure students have a safe route to school and encourage walking or biking if school is nearby.

-• Educate students on the negative effects of smoking (including secondhand smoke), vaping, drugs, and excessive drinking.
+• Educate students on the negative effects of smoking (including secondhand smoke), vaping, drugs, and alcohol.

 • Offer students a place to do their laundry.